Ret2skillz/Website/content/writeups/CTFZone2025_fpon.md

 You should read [this article](https://github.com/nobodyisnobody/docs/tree/main/using.stdout.as.a.read.primitive/) if you want more details about how to leak with stdout structure and the stdout structure in general as the leak strategy is based on it.

-To make it simple, in this challenge we can leak a libc address with stdout by modifying the write_base address to make it smaller than the write_ptr and write_end and modifying the flags to 0xfbad1887.
+To summarise it shortly, stdout has a structure with different variables : flags that handle its behavior, read and write pointer, base and end values that indicate the buffers for reading and writing of stdout.
+If we can modify the base of write and the flags we can manage to have stdout leak the values between the new write_base and the write_end.
+So we can simply make write_base point to an address that contains a libc address to leak it.
+(In this case the address leaked is of stdin).

+An important part is that first we need to modify the flags value from 0xfbad2887 to 0xfbad1887.

+Changing this value clear the _IO_IS_APPENDING flag, meaning stdout will respect our new write_base and use our manipulated pointer for its flush operations, effectively leaking what we want.

 So the strategy to gain a leak is fairly simple :
 - Write first byte 0x18 at offset 1 to change flags from 0xfbad2887 to 0xfbad1887
 - Write second byte 0x28 at offset 32 to modify LSB of write_base
-- We'll get a leak on stdout
+- Get a libc leak on stdout

 The below code achieves this strategy
 ```python